Cyclone strengthens, oilfields shut down off W. Australia

-Cyclone Iggy was upgraded from a category one storm and was about 600 km (370 miles) northwest of Exmouth by 0746 GMT, Australia's Bureau of Meteorology said on Friday.
+Cyclone Iggy was upgraded from a category one storm and was about 600 km northwest of Exmouth by 0746 GMT, Australia's Bureau of Meteorology said on Friday.

 Category two is the second lowest of five ratings, denoting cyclones that pack destructive wind gusts of 130 km/h (80 mph) at their centre.
 The system is intensifying and is expected to become a category three storm by late Saturday, the weather bureau said in a statement on its website (www.bom.gov.au).